dogecoinfoundation/dogecoin.com/doc/how-to-translate-website.md

 ## Test translation

-* Run the website locally by following the steps in [How To Run Dogecoin Preview Website](how-to-run-website.md) to test the translation, make sure it will work as expected.
+* Run the website locally by following the steps in [How To Run Dogecoin Website](how-to-run-website.md) to test the translation, make sure it will work as expected.

 ## Pull Request